ambossIconambossIcon

 Decision pathway for possible NSTE-ACS [3][7]

 Unstable angina is a clinical diagnosis associated with normal troponin levels.
-Suggestive ECG changes can support the diagnosis but are not required to establish it.
+Suggestive ECG changes can support the diagnosis but are not confirmatory.

 Icon of a lock